git-disl/DLEdge/readme.md

 To run the server:
-1. pip install Flask (prefered in virtualenv) https://flask.palletsprojects.com/en/1.1.x/installation/
+1. Install Flask with `pip install Flask`
-2. setup OpenVINO env as instructed by Intel
+2. Setup OpenVINO env as instructed by Intel
-3. run `python3 server_paralel.py`
+3. Run `python3 server_parallel.py`
-4. plugin the device when you see the instruction, one by one
+4. Plugin the device one by one according to the instruction

 The server supports two APIs